 San Francisco is one of America’s most eclectic cities.
-The city boasts a rich history, and yet it is now one of the most progressive cities in the United States, with Silicon Valley having a reputation as a global technology and innovation powerhouse.
+It features plenty of attractions as well as amazing accommodation options, including hotels with rooftop bars.
+The city also boasts a rich history, and yet it is now one of the most progressive cities in the United States, with Silicon Valley having a reputation as a global technology and innovation powerhouse.

 Being the second-most densely populated city in the United States, San Francisco is home to liberals, immigrants, hippies, techies, and yuppies.
 One could say that diversity is embedded in the city’s DNA.
 With such a mix of different and creative personalities, it is no wonder that there is always something new and exciting going on.